BIGJRA/BIGJRA.github.io/rejuv.md

 Now, exit the cave.
 Re-enter, and check for a stationary Hippopotas to the left.
 If it is not there, exit and enter again.
-Repeat this until we’re good, then take the northwest quicksand vortex to B1F.
+Repeat this until we're good, then take the northwest quicksand vortex to B1F.
 Alternatively, just wait until nighttime for guaranteed odds.

 Enter the vortex in the sand pit.
 Grab the *Revive* here on B2F and find